thomastran8/thomas-blog/_pages/03_about.md

 - Game Development

 I do indie game development.
 At the moment I have an interest in 3D game development.
-Some engines I worked with so far is the Unity Game Engine and the Unreal Game Engine.
-I aim to release a small personal game every year.
+Some engines I worked with so far is the Unity Game Engine and the Godot Game Engine.
+I post regular game development project updates on my Twitter.

 <br>
 <hr>